-In the battle between SFTP and FTPS, weighing the pros and cons of each option will allow users to have a better understanding of the available choices.
-Here is a head-to-head SFTP and FTPS comparison that sheds light on the advantages and limitations of each transfer protocol.
+While choosing between SFTP and FTPS, weighing the pros and cons of each option will allow users to have a better understanding of the available choices.
+Here is a head-to-head SFTP and FTPS comparison that overviews the advantages and limitations of each transfer protocol.

 The pros of this option are: